Updated June 18, 2018

 Saturday July 7

-A boat trip on the Thames to visit the Tower of London, where Anne was imprisoned by Henry until she was beheaded.
-We will hear from official guides but also a Butler family member who grew up in the Tower, spending time in the room where Anne was held captive.
+The Tower of London is where Anne was imprisoned by Henry until she was beheaded.
+We will hear from Sir Richard Butler, who grew up in the Tower and spent time in the room where Anne was held captive.

 Sunday July 8